9. Clip coupons

 One way to get just the right fit for your cellphone plan is through our cellphone plan finder, a tool that sorts through hundreds of options to match your requirements for the number of lines, data use and other options.

 pathdoc / Shutterstock.com

 The simple act of paying attention to all of your daily expenses may be motivation enough to spend less.
-Join a free expense-tracking service like PowerWallet, then check in daily to see where your money’s going.
-PowerWallet will automatically send you money-saving coupons based on what you’re buying, too.
+Join a budgeting service like You Need A Budget so you know where your money’s going.

 For more inspiration for getting expenses under control, check out “Reach Your Goals Without Making a Budget.”

 Does your employer match retirement contributions?
 If it does but you have yet to take advantage of the full match, add another $100 to your 401(k) and your account might get a free $100 from the boss.

 For more guidance, see “Ask Stacy: How Much Should I Contribute to My 401(k)?”